-As we age, we may find our bodies changing in myriad ways—among them, the likelihood (and severity) of a hangover after a night of drinking.
+As we age, we may find our bodies changing in myriad ways—among them, some claim, the likelihood (and severity) of a hangover after a night of drinking.
 It seems like a good idea at the moment, but it’s the dreaded next day where you go through the motions of regret, shame, a pounding headache, and most importantly, texting the group chat “What did I even do last night?”
 There truly is nothing like a hangover to have you questioning every decision you’ve ever made in life.

 So if you’re looking for a remedy after a night of imbibing, you’ve come to the right place.
 Keep reading to find out what medically-backed solutions four health experts have to offer to those of us in misery.